skishp/HighPerformanceComputing/session11/exercise/README.md

 ```
 new double[m*n]
 ```
-However we may want use other tpyes than double.
+However we may want use other types than double.
 This can be achieved by using Templates.
 Rewrite the matrix class so that it uses template and can use different types.

 ## Solution 01